 - 200 g Sugar - granulated

 - 2 Egg - at room temperature

 - 1 tsp Vanilla extract

 - 350 g Flour

 - 1 ½ tsp baking powder - or use cream of tartar instead

 - 1 pinch salt

-- Preheat your oven to 356°F / 180°C and line a baking tray with baking paper.
+- Start by preheating the oven to 350°F / 180°C and line a baking sheet with parchment paper.

-- Form balls of regular dough with the palms of your hands and roll them in a small bowl containing powdered sugar with a little powdered cinnamon, then place your balls on the baking sheet.
+- Form dough balls with your hands and roll them in the cinnamon sugar mixture and place them on the prepared baking sheet.

 - Before baking, press lightly on the cookies to flatten them with your hand or the back of a tablespoon.